jovian-explorer/exo_k/doc/installation.rst

     python setup.py install

-An alternative to `conda` or  and an easy way to install `exo_k` from source is `poetry <https://python-poetry.org>`_.
+As an alternative to `conda` you can also easily install `exo_k` from source with `poetry <https://python-poetry.org>`_.
-This tool allow you to create a virtual environment, and manage the package inside it.
+This tool allow you to create a virtual environment, and manage the packages inside it.
-When you have the source of `exo_k`, by using `poetry`, you will have all the dependencies installed.
+This way, you can be sure that the dependencies installed use the exact version that have been tested.